CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

-  startTime, // optional - if not provided will be derived from court availability for the tiven date endTime, // optional - if not provided will be derived from court availability for the tiven date venueIds, // optional - defaults to all known; if a single venueId is provided then all matchUps will be scheduled for that venue matchUpIds, // array of matchUpIds; if no schedulingProfile provided will be auto-sorted by draw size and roundNumbers periodLength = 30, // optional - size of scheduling blocks averageMatchUpMinutes = 90, // optional - defaults to 90 recoveryMinutes = 0, // optional - amount of time participants are given to recover between matchUps
+  startTime, // optional - if not provided will be derived from court availability for the tiven date endTime, // optional - if not provided will be derived from court availability for the tiven date venueIds, // optional - defaults to all known; if a single venueId is provided then all matchUps will be scheduled for that venue matchUpIds, // array of matchUpIds; if no schedulingProfile is present will be auto-sorted by draw size and roundNumbers periodLength = 30, // optional - size of scheduling blocks averageMatchUpMinutes = 90, // optional - defaults to 90 recoveryMinutes = 0, // optional - amount of time participants are given to recover between matchUps